ashsiv/Path-Planning-/README.md

 The path planner iterates every 20ms.
 The input includes

-1. Perception data (lidar/sensor fusion) on the neighbouring vehicles.
-["sensor_fusion"] A 2d vector of cars and then that car's [car's unique ID, car's x position in map coordinates, car's y position in map coordinates, car's x velocity in m/s, car's y velocity in m/s, car's s position in frenet coordinates, car's d position in frenet coordinates.
+1. **Perception data** (lidar/sensor fusion) on the neighbouring vehicles.
+Sensor fusion data is a 2d vector of cars and then that car's  unique ID, car's x position in map coordinates, car's y position in map coordinates, car's x velocity in m/s, car's y velocity in m/s, car's s position in frenet coordinates, car's d position in frenet coordinates etc.
-2. Highway map -Each waypoint in the list contains  [x,y,s,dx,dy] values. x and y are the waypoint's map coordinate position, the s value is the distance along the road to get to that waypoint in meters, the dx and dy values define the unit normal vector pointing outward of the highway loop.
+2. **Highway map** -Each waypoint in the list contains  (x,y,s,dx,dy) values. x and y are the waypoint's map coordinate position, the s value is the distance along the road to get to that waypoint in meters, the dx and dy values define the unit normal vector pointing outward of the highway loop.
-3. Localization information
+3. **Localization** information

-Step 1 of the path planner involves (using the above information), determine one of the necessary actions
+**Step 1** of the path planner involves (using the above information), determine=ing one of the necessary actions

  * keep lane
  * lane change left